mavlink/MAVSDK-docs/en/cpp/README.md

 Developers can extend the SDK, using plugins to add any other required MAVLink API (for example, to integrate PX4 with custom cameras, gimbals, or other hardware over MAVLink).

-The core library is used to provide the underlying implementation of the other Dronecode SDK libraries - e.g. [MAVSDK-Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html).
+The core library is used to provide the underlying implementation of the other MAVSDK libraries - e.g. [MAVSDK-Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html).

 ## Project Status

-The Dronecode SDK C++ core is in beta development.
+The MAVSDK C++ core is a robust and well-tested library that is already in use in production environments.
+Note however that the API is still being evolved and the project does not provide future compatibility guarantees.

 ## Getting Started